Pokémon Go: Community and cultural impact

-In addition to standard game-play, the game has held several in-game and live events.
+In addition to standard gameplay, the game has hosted several in-game and live events.
 The first live event officially held by Niantic was held in Charlotte, North Carolina, in May 2017.
 In July 2017, a community event was held in Grant Park, Chicago, in honor of the first anniversary of the game's release.
-Despite the fact that almost no information about the event, including ticket prices and attractions, was released by Niantic ahead of the ticket sale, over 20,000 tickets sold out within a half hour.
-During the event itself, attendees suffered connectivity issues and crashes, due to the heavy amount of localized cellular activity.
-Afterwards, Niantic announced that they would refund everybody who bought a ticket, as well as supply them $100 of in-game currency.
-Following the event, around two dozen attendees filed a lawsuit against Niantic, seeking travel reimbursement.
+Although almost no information about the event, including ticket prices and attractions, was released by Niantic ahead of the ticket sale, over 20,000 tickets sold out within half an hour.
+During the event itself, attendees suffered connectivity issues and crashes due to the heavy amount of localized cellular activity.
+Afterward, Niantic announced they would refund everybody who bought a ticket, as well as supply them with 100 dollars of in-game currency.
+Following the event, around two dozen attendees sued Niantic, seeking travel reimbursement.

 Following the event in Chicago, other events have been hosted in Chester, Yokohama, and San Jose.
-In September 2017, a series of events named "Safari Zone" were held in Unibail-Rodamco shopping centers in Oberhausen, Paris and Barcelona, with events the following month in Copenhagen, Prague, Stockholm and Amstelveen.
+In September 2017, a series of events named "Safari Zone" were held in Unibail-Rodamco shopping centers in Oberhausen, Paris, and Barcelona, with events for the following month in Copenhagen, Prague, Stockholm, and Amstelveen.

 In January 2018, Niantic announced a monthly community event called Community Day, which aims to get players to meet up in their local areas.
 During a multi-hour period, players can encounter more frequent wild spawns of a particular Pokémon, an exclusive move for that Pokémon (or its evolution), an increased probability to obtain the shiny form of that Pokémon, and bonuses such as extra Stardust or XP.
 The Community Days in 2018 featured Pikachu (January 20), Dratini (February 24), Bulbasaur (March 25), Mareep (April 15), Charmander (May 19), Larvitar (June 16), Squirtle (July 8), Eevee (August 11–12), Chikorita (September 22), Beldum (October 21), and Cyndaquil (November 10).

 Pokémon Go in Syria is a photography series published in 2016 by Syrian artist Khaled Akil.
-Akil places Pokémon characters in destroyed Syrian streets as a reminder for a world lost behind the screen.
-While Pokémon Go was trending worldwide, Akil couldn't help but notice how the media forgot about the war in Syria, and visualized his idea in the form of digital collages.
+Akil places Pokémon characters in destroyed Syrian streets as a reminder of a world lost behind the screen.
+While Pokémon Go was trending worldwide, Akil couldn't help but notice how the media forgot about the war in Syria and visualized his idea as digital collages.
 Khaled's Pokémon series quickly went viral across the globe after he posted it online.
-This photography series was exhibited in various locations including the American University Museum.
+This photography series was exhibited in various locations, including the American University Museum.